xmlns/xmlns/README.md

 # Hey!
-I graduate in 2 months!
-Bachelor of Science in Computer Science and Engineering

 Looking for a 'generalist' software engineer?
 Check me out on LinkedIn.com/in/amogh-jar

+My expected graduation date is Dec 2021 (Bachelor of Science in Computer Science and Engineering)